Waves in space-dependent and time-dependent materials: a systematic comparison: Marchenko-type focusing functions

 From these expressions and equations (\ref{eq114b}) and (\ref{eq90bc}) we obtain the following focusing conditions for $x=x_0$

 Figure \ref{Fig4} shows an $x,t$-diagram of $F_x^P(x,x_0,t)$ (convolved with a temporal wavelet with a central frequency $\omega_0/2\pi=300$ kHz) for a focal point at $x_0=40$ mm.
 The interpretation is as follows.
-The four blue arrows at the far right (at $x=x_N=200$ mm) indicate leftward propagating waves that are emitted into the material from the right.
-After interaction with the boundaries between the homogeneous slabs, a single leftward propagating wave arrives at $x=x_0=40$ mm, where it obeys the focus condition of equation (\ref{eq135foc}).
+The four blue arrows in the right-most slab indicate leftward propagating waves that are emitted into the material from the right, at $x=x_N=200$ mm.
+After interaction with the boundaries between the homogeneous slabs, a single leftward propagating wave arrives at $x=x_0=40$ mm, where it obeys the focusing condition of equation (\ref{eq135foc}).
 The red arrows indicate the rightward propagating scattered part of the focusing function $F_x^P(x,x_0,t)$.

 Finally, note that the elements of the propagator matrix can be expressed in terms of the Marchenko-type focusing functions, according to